 Don’t pick the cleanest, most typical transaction you can find.
 A standard sales order that went through every approval step exactly as designed tells you the process works when everything goes right.
 That’s not what you need to know.
 You need to know what happens when something is slightly off.
 Pick a transaction that interacted with the controls you care about.

-For a revenue process walkthrough, select a transaction with a non-standard element: a discount, a partial delivery, a credit note issued in the same period.
-ISA 315.A178 refers to tracing a transaction through the information system.
+For a revenue process walkthrough, select a transaction with a non-standard element: a discount, a partial delivery, a credit note issued in the same period, or a manual price override.
+ISA 315 .A178 refers to tracing a transaction through the information system.
 A transaction with no complications doesn’t test whether the system handles complications correctly.

 Executing the walkthrough: what to do at each step